openai/distribution_augmentation/README.md

 64 gpu runs depend on the specifics of your network and system.
 We use the `-f` flag with a hostfile, but see options in `mpiexec` for whatever works for you.

 If you run imagenet64 or imagenet32, you need to download the datasets.
 See the corresponding class in `datasets.py` to see how to do that.
-We dumped copies of the datasets in gcp buckets for convenience.
+We dumped copies of the datasets in Azure buckets for convenience.

 The specific code for experiments we reported in the paper live in the `experiments/` folder.